sensu-og/sensu-test-day/metric-extraction/metric-extraction-test-plan.md

 ## Collecting Metrics
 To collect metrics using Sensu check output metric extraction, you'll first need to spin up a backend, agent, and cli.
+If you plan to use the provided Test Day Docker images please over this first and then follow the [docker instructions][17]

 Backend:
 ```